makersacademy/takeaway-challenge/README.md

 --------
 I wanted to build an interface that would be easy to use within irb, and to make use of three concepts that we had focused upon during the week: the Single Responsibility Principle, encapsulation and dependency injection.

-Dependencies are minimised; different food classes can be included as arguments submitted for order (the current list is in the `./lib/foods.rb` file.), and communication with the Twilio REST API is handled in a separate Twilio module.
+Dependencies are minimised; different foods can be included as arguments submitted for order, and communication with the Twilio REST API is handled in a separate Twilio module.
 The program works as follows:
 * Users can view a menu and order dishes via an instance of the main Takeaway class.
 * The `take_order` command is used to select dishes.
 The command's first argument should be the total cost of the dishes being added (visible in the `menu`).
-The subsequent arguments should be the desired dishes, such as `Burger` or `Onion_Rings`.
+The subsequent arguments should be the desired dishes, entered as symbols, e.g. :burger or :onion_rings.
 If the estimated cost in the first argument is wrong, an error will be raised.
 This approach satisfies the third user story above.
 * Users can call the `review_order` command to see the dishes they have selected, along with their quantities and the subtotal.
 * The `remove_order` command will erase the current order.
 * Once the user is happy with their order, the `submit_order` command will finalise it.
 Calling the command will send a text via Twilio confirming that delivery will be made in the next hour.